tarwn/lessthandot-hugo/blogs/content/posts/2011-08-07-review-of-zero-day-by.md

 > A zero-day (or zero-hour or day zero) attack or threat is a computer threat that tries to exploit computer application vulnerabilities that are unknown to others or the software developer, also called zero-day vulnerabilities.
 Zero-day exploits (actual software that uses a security hole to carry out an attack) are used or shared by attackers before the developer of the target software knows about the vulnerability.

 > The term derives from the age of the exploit.
-A &#8220;zero day&#8221; attack occurs on or before the first or &#8220;zeroth&#8221; day of developer awareness, meaning the developer has not had any opportunity to distribute a security fix to users of the software
+A “zero day” attack occurs on or before the first or “zeroth” day of developer awareness, meaning the developer has not had any opportunity to distribute a security fix to users of the software

 The story is about a terrorist organization that tries to bring the US and European systems down by launching a whole variety of viruses (virii) written by the Russian coder superphreak.
 Our hero must try to find out what the virus does, who created it and how to stop it.
-He also warned people about September 11th and nobody listens because he wasn&#8217;t persistent enough, he doesn&#8217;t want to make the same mistake again.
+He also warned people about September 11th and nobody listens because he wasn't persistent enough, he doesn't want to make the same mistake again.
 Will he succeed?
-I won&#8217;t spoil it here but the books has some major turns and twist that will make it difficult to put the book down.
+I won't spoil it here but the books has some major turns and twist that will make it difficult to put the book down.

 The book is written in a style similar to Michael Crichton or Dan Brown, the chapters are fast paced and short.
 The book is hard to put down, it is a page turner and you will stay past your bed time trying to find out what will happen next.